adityainbits/Induction/README.md

 ---

 ## *DAY 6*.

+#### ***🔹Lecture*** 1. - ***Prof. Karan Bhalla***
-Day 6 started sharp at 9:30 AM with our first Chemistry lecture by prof. Karan Bhalla sir was very sweet , soft spoken person , kind and very helpfull.
+Day 6 started sharp at 9:30 AM with our first Chemistry lecture.
 During the leacture sir gave us basic chemistry questions and sir also explain the first chapter of the chemistry that is "Water Treatment".
-Sir provided valuable insights and gave us a detailed overview of internal and external marks, MSTs, Theory and lab components, and other important aspects.
+Sir provided valuable insights and gave us a detailed overview of internal and external marks, MST's, Theory and lab components, and other important aspects.

+#### 🔹***Lecture*** 2. - ***Prof. Nisha***
-The next lecture was taken by Prof. Nisha.
-It was an English session focused on effective communication and how to introduce oneself in a formal setting.
+The second lecture of the day was an English session where ma'am focused on effective communication and how to introduce oneself in a formal setting.
 After explaining the key points, ma'am asked each of us to give our own introduction.
 When my turn came, I felt quite nervous and anxious but surprisingly, it turned out to be a good experience in the end.

 ---

 ## *DAY 7*.

-Day 7 began with a lecture by Dr. Amit Kamra (Incharge – DMC) in the auditorium at 9:30 a.m.
-In the session, sir introduced us to the DMC group and explained its importance.
+#### 🔹***Lecture*** 1. - ***Dr. Amit Kamra (Incharge – DMC)***
+The day started in the auditorium at 9:30 a.m with our first lecture.
+In this session, sir introduced us to the DMC (Digital Marketing Club) group and explained its importance.
 He also mentioned some of their outstanding students who had mastered this skill and shared their work with us.
 Their achievements were truly impressive and inspiring, encouraging us to participate in the DMC group.

+#### 🔹***Lecture*** 2. -  ***Dr. Randhir Singh***
 Another lecture was delivered by Dr. Randhir Singh on the topic 'Conduct of Examination'.
 Sir gave us a clear and brief explanation of how our exams will be conducted.
 He also introduced us to the GNDEC website, explaining how to navigate it and what important tasks we need to perform through it.

-💠***Highlighted Point***:
+***Highlighted Point***:

 -  Sir told about the examination dates and how it will conduct.
 -  Sir also explain about the academic portal of GNDEC.
 -  Sir informed us about the available scholarships and how we can apply for them.

+ #### 🔹***Lecture*** 3. - ***Prof. Harminder Kaur***
-At 1:30 p.m., a BEEE lecture was conducted by Prof. Harminder Kaur in the (ME Seminar Hall), where students from CSE-A and CSE-B Branch were merged together.
+ In the (ME Seminar Hall), we had our BEEE lecture."where students from CSE-A and CSE-B Branch were merged together.
 Ma'am gave us a brief introduction to the topic "DC Circuit".

-📕***The following subtopics were covered in ma'am’s explanation are***:
+***The following subtopics were covered in ma'am’s explanation are***:
 - Electricty
 - Electric Current
 - Electric Potential